Band Geeks: Reception

-"Band Geeks" received widespread acclaim from both fans and critics.
+"Band Geeks" received universal acclaim from both fans and critics.
 Upon release, the episode was awarded and honored at the 2002 Golden Reel Awards for Best Sound Editing in Television – Animation category.
 Tom Kenny, SpongeBob's voice actor, considers "Band Geeks" one of his favorite episodes.
 In a 2009 review, Michael Cavna of The Washington Post ranked the episode at No. 5 in his "The Top Five SpongeBob Episodes: We Pick 'Em" list.
 He said "Squidward's mix of artistic aspiration in the face of goading, humiliation and unrelenting sub-mediocrity made this a kids' episode that adults can experience on a whole 'nother level."
 The Guardian ranked "Band Geeks" the second-best episode of the show, next to "Krusty Krab Training Video".
 Jordan Moreau, Katcy Stephan and David Viramontes of Variety ranked it the best SpongeBob episode.
 They praised the Bubble Bowl performance and said that the episode "builds toward that moment through an episode packed to the gills with visual gag after visual gag".